BestTimesToVisit.com Logo

 How easy is it to get around Liverpool without a car, especially for someone new to the city?

-Are there any local customs or phrases I should be aware of as a visitor?
+Are there any local customs or etiquette I should be aware of, especially when dining or drinking?

 I'm on a bit of a budget.
-Where can I find authentic, affordable food in Liverpool?
+What are some great free or low-cost activities in Liverpool?

 How many days do you need in Liverpool, United Kingdom?